sarkarcapital/vc/TESTS.md

 TokenVotingSetupZkSyncTest
 ├── When Calling supportsInterface0xffffffff
 │   └── It does not support the empty interface
-├── When Calling governanceERC20Base and governanceWrappedERC20Base after initialization // This test is skipped if the network is ZkSync
-│   └── It stores the bases provided through the constructor ├── Given The context is prepareInstallation
+├── Given The context is prepareInstallation
 │   ├── When Calling prepareInstallation with data that is empty or not of minimum length │   │   └── It fails if data is empty, or not of minimum length